deciduously/music/post.md

 }
 ```

+There are a lot of unit conversions throughout this program but *all* of them are explicit and defined where we expect them.
+This does add to our boilerplate, but reduces the element of surprise - my LEAST favorite element in programming.
 Next, we need a way to represent a pitch:

 ```rust
 #[derive(Debug, Clone, Copy, PartialEq, PartialOrd)]